mdcoon/truffle-proxy/README.md

 # Welcome to truffle-proxy

-Originally developed during **ConsenSys Grants Hackathon - New York - July 2019**
+Winning project at **ConsenSys Grants Hackathon - New York - July 2019**

 > See **truffle-proxy-ui** [here](https://github.com/mdcoon/truffle-proxy-ui)